PUB HLTH 3119 - Public Health Internship III

 Course Code PUB HLTH 3119 Course Public Health Internship III Coordinating Unit Public Health Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 6 Contact Up to 18 hours per week Prerequisites PUB HLTH 3503 Restrictions Available to B Health Sc & B Psych (Hons) students only Course Description This course provides students with the opportunity to combine workplace experience in Public Health settings with academic study.
 During the course students complete a substantial project that involves the application of public health research skills and knowledge to a work environment.
 Students are allocated placements from a range of offerings which include government and non-government agencies.

-Course Coordinator: Dr Paul RothmoreAcademic supervisors will be allocated depending on the nature of the workplace project
+Course Coordinator: Associate Professor Paul RothmoreAcademic supervisors will be allocated depending on the nature of the workplace project

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning Outcomes